fr-ser/gyro_cube/README.md

 When turned on the cube performs a reading roughly every 15 minutes and sends it to the server.
 On the server it is stored in a database to be later used for reports.

+## Hardware

+- As gyroscope an ADXL345 is used: <https://www.analog.com/media/en/technical-documentation/data-sheets/ADXL345.pdf>
+- As micro controller an ESP8266 is used
+- As server host a Raspberry Pi Zero is used

 ## Development

 ### Server